Pseudo-Conformal Field Theory: THE LORENTZIAN CR-STRUCTURE

 takes the form

-Hence if at a point $y$ the function $A(y)\neq 0$, it will not vanish for any other set of representative 1-forms of the CR-structure, which is called non-degenerate at $y$.
-On the other hand if the CR-structure is degenerate at $y$ i.e. $A(y)=0$, it will vanish for any other set of representative 1-forms of the CR-structure and it is called degenerate at $y$.
+Hence, if at a point $y$ the function does not vanish $A(y)\neq 0$, it will not vanish for any other set of representative 1-forms of the CR-structure, which is then called non-degenerate at $y$.
+On the other hand if the CR-structure at the point $y$ has $A(y)=0$, it will vanish for any other set of representative 1-forms of the CR-structure and it is called degenerate at $y$.
 Notice that the non-vanishing condition of the CR-structure defining 1-forms [$\omega _{0}\ ,\ \omega _{1}\ ,\ \overline{\omega _{1}}$] is related to its degeneracy.
 Vanishing points of $A(x)$ may be interpreted as a different CR-manifold, because the transformation